pab2163/amygdala_mpfc_multiverse/2_prereg_level1/README.md

 * Contrasts of interest here are `fear faces > baseline`, `neutral faces > baseline`, and `fear faces > neutral faces`, although we also have contrasts for `neutral > fear`, `all faces > baseline`, and `baseline > fear` & `baseline > neutral` (although these last two are the inverse of the first two)

-The GSLM design matrix is stored in a `design.mat` file after feat is run, and can be visualized as below, where columns are regressors.
+The GLM design matrix is stored in a `design.mat` file after feat is run, and can be visualized as below, where columns are regressors.
 The first 4 are task (1 = fear, 2 = fear temporal derivative, 3 = neutral, 4 = neutral temporal derivative), while the rest are nuisance regressors for motion.
 The text at the bottom indicates the coding for each of the 7 contrasts used.
 <img src='images/design.png' width = '800'/>

 ## `1_make_fsfs_for_haba.py`

-This script loops through all available BOLD runs and makes a separate feat script from `feat_template_24motion_no_errors.fsf` specific to that scan.
+This script loops through all available BOLD runs and makes a separate feat script from `feat_template_24motion_no_errors.fsf` specific to that scan. `no_errors` indicates that the GLM does not include a regressor for task 'errors' made by the participants (missed button presses or false alarms)

 **Note:** there are a few specific scan runs (4 of them) where BBR or nonlinear anatomical-->standard registration are turned off, because these steps resulted in large distortions initially.
 These alterations are at the bottom of the script

 ## `run_level1_haba.sh`

-This script runs 1 `feat` job for preprocessing + level1 GLM for 1 scan run on Habanero, using 4 cores and with time allotted up to 11 hours 55 minutes.
+This script runs 1 `feat` job for preprocessing + level1 GLM for 1 scan run on Habanero, using 4 cores and with time allotted up to 11 hours 55 minutes (usually this took about 4-6 hours to run per scan).
 It takes 1 command line argument denoting which `.fsf` to run

 ## `2_submit_level1_jobs.haba.py`

 Loops through all scan runs to submit jobs to run `feat` on Columbia's Habanero cluster using the `sbatch` command (launching `run_level1_haba.sh` in parallel for each scan).
 After this is run, we get `feat` directories with preprocessed data and level-1 GLM outputs for each scan!
-These are labled `24motion_no_errors.feat`
+These are labled `24motion.feat`